In week 24 of your pregnancy, you can clearly feel your baby's movements, and your bump is taking shape.

 Symptoms may include:

-Itching and flaking skin: This can affect your abdomen as your skin stretches.
-Use a good moisturizer, but be sure and let you doctor know if you have any itchy red marks that do not get better with moisturizing.
+- Itching and flaking skin: This can affect your abdomen as the skin stretches.
+Use a good moisturizer, but let your doctor know if you experience any itchy red marks that do not get better after moisturizing.

-Linea nigra: From around the fifth month, many women notice a dark line down the middle of the abdomen, between one quarter and a half inch across.
+- Linea nigra: From around the fifth month, many women notice a dark line down the middle of the abdomen, between one quarter and a half inch across.
+This line is linea nigra.

-Stretch marks: Pink or red, streaky lines appear on the abdomen, breasts, buttocks, and thighs.
+- Stretch marks: Streaky lines develop on the abdomen, breasts, buttocks, and thighs.
 In time, they usually fade to a whitish gray color.

-Feet: As pregnancy progresses, your feet may get up to a size bigger.
-This is because fluid and tissue accumulate in the feet, and the ligaments relax, causing the arch to drop and the feet to "spread."
-You may need to get a new pair of shoes, or wear open shoes in summer.
-In some cases, these changes may be permanent.
+- Feet: As pregnancy progresses, your feet may grow up to a whole size larger.
+This is because fluid and tissue build up in the feet, and the ligaments relax, causing the arch to drop and the feet to "spread."
+You may need a new pair of shoes or open shoes for summer wear.
+These changes may be permanent.

 Skin care products